Professional landscaping contractor performing a walkthrough with a homeowner in Lexington, KY

 Use current project shapes for context, not as public price menus

-The current project library is useful for understanding how different scopes behave, even though it should not be used as a published pricing sheet.
+Orlando's documented project examples are useful for understanding how different scopes behave, even though they should not be used as a published pricing sheet.
 Renovation proof, planting proof, and mulch proof help show why two jobs that both look like 'front-yard landscaping' can still land in different estimate conversations.

 If the property still needs planning help before anyone can even talk about the install scope, a design consultation should happen first.
 That is the cleanest way to avoid under-scoping the work or trying to pull price certainty out of a scope that is still moving.